 A school in British Columbia has dramatically increased graduation rates for Indigenous students by partnering with the local Indigenous community to create a 20 credit academic program, The Academy for Indigenous Studies.

-Last September, Premier Kathleen Wynne established an Independent Review of Assessment and Reporting in Ontario.
+In September 2017, Premier Kathleen Wynne established an Independent Review of Assessment and Reporting in Ontario.
 The results of that review have been released, and include a number of recommendations to transform how students are assessed.

 In this session from PFE's 2017 Making Connections conference, speakers discuss how schools can go beyond offering stand-alone "native studies" courses, and incorporate Indigenous perspectives and knowledge in all subjects.